MyLittleWallpaper/WallpaperChanger/README.md

 If you want to change settings, copy settings.example.ini to settings.ini and modify the file.

+### Favourites

+To be able to switch between favourite wallpapers randomly, API token is needed.
+This can be found from [account settings](http://www.mylittlewallpaper.com/c/all/account).

+An example for settings can be found in settings.example.fav.ini

 ## Cron

 Copy equivalent shell script from cron folder to repository root and configure it to crontab.
 For example: